-What is PLM and What is it for?
+What Is PLM and What Does it Do?

 WHAT DOES PLM STAND FOR?

 PLM stands for Product Lifecycle Management.
-As such, the primary goal of PLM is to coordinate the information, processes and people associated with the lifecycle of a product.
-Doing so entails many benefits such as fewer production errors, fewer cycle iterations and, ultimately, increased speed to market.
-As PLM focuses itself primarily with the entire lifecycle of a product, from concept to consumer, it is first important to understand the concept of the product lifecycle and the processes typically found within.
+The primary goal of PLM is to coordinate the information, processes and people associated with the lifecycle of a product.
+Doing so entails many benefits such as fewer production errors, reduced cycle iterations and, ultimately, increased speed to market.
+As PLM focuses itself primarily with the entire lifecycle of a product, from concept to consumer, it is first important to understand the concept of the product lifecycle and the typical processes found within.

-The product lifecycle is broadly composed of four phases.
-By virtue of its name, it begins at a product’s conception and ends with the final plan for its distribution and maintenance.
-Following a structure of workflows and processes for each of these phases is key to reducing spoilage and ensuring the product’s overall success and is the foundational principle of PLM software.
+Broadly, the product lifecycle has four phases.
+It begins at a product’s conception and ends with the final plan for its distribution and maintenance.
+Following a structure of workflows and processes for each of these phases is key to reducing spoilage and ensuring the product’s overall success.
+That is the foundational principle of PLM software.

 A PLM software’s centralized product information and document management hub are often used to keep track of all the information created during this phase.
 This ensures that teams are always working with the file that is most up to date.
 Furthermore, PLM software coordinates those involved in the development of the product with built-in project management tools.
 The result is a design process that is completely connected and documented.